Life under virus quarantine: Boxing, chalk art and waiting

 But many face also challenges such as family stuck in China and business disruptions.
 McCoy said much of his work has slowed and he’s been seeking help to keep supporting his son.

-Kimmy McDaniel, co-founder of the non-profit Project Support One, said she was moved to try to help the evacuees, noting many work for the State Department.
+Kimmy McDaniel, co-founder of the non-profit Project Strong One, said she was moved to try to help the evacuees, noting many work for the State Department.

 Her group furnished bikes and games for the kids, hair conditioner, diapers, and “anything and everything that would help make this transition more palatable and a positive experience,” she said.